PlantsGenesBugs/RNASeq_pipeline/README.md

 ## The order in which the pipeline runs is:

 1. Preprocessing: assess quality of reads, trim adaptors/low quality bases, filter out short/low quality reads.
 Packages: FastQC, Trimgalore.
-Files: fastQC.sh, trim.sh
+Files: **fastQC.sh, trim.sh**
 2. Alignment to genome: create .gtf file, align RNAseq reads to genome, create .bai file, visualise in IGV (if required!).
 Packages: STAR.
-Files: STAR_index_creator.sh, STAR_align.sh.
+Files: **STAR_index_creator.sh, STAR_align.sh**.
 3. Read counts: count number of reads aligned to each gene.
 Package: HTSeq.
-File: HTSeq_quantify_paspalum.sh.
+File: **HTSeq_quantify_paspalum.sh**.
 4. Expression analysis: normalise and standardise expression; perform differential gene expression analysis.
 Package: edgeR (note: I have also used GFOLD to analyse this type of data in the instance where no biological replicates were available).
-Files: edgeR_analysis_paspalum.Rmd
+Files: **edgeR_analysis_paspalum.Rmd**

 ### Other analyses performed:
 1. Looking for genes that are essential for competitive advantage in the weed (*E. plana*) that competes with native grass (*P. notatum)*.
 Packages: BLAST+.
-File: doblastn.sh.
+File: **doblastn.sh**.
-3. The original pipeline includes steps to do gene set enrichment analysis using clusterProfiler and enrichplot.
+3. The original pipeline included steps to do gene set enrichment analysis using clusterProfiler and enrichplot.